 Additional information about Dementia Screening Services: Are you or is your loved one experiencing memory loss?
 Do you wonder if it is simply a part of normal aging or whether it may reflect the early stages of a more serious condition, such as Alzheimer’s Disease or other types of dementia?

 The UCLA Psychology Clinic is offering a new service for older adults with concerns about memory loss and dementia, which can be offered fully remotely via telehealth if desired.
 The Dementia Screening Service provides a quick (approximately 3 hours) and cost-effective ($350) method to identify older adults who may be experiencing memory loss or dementia that may warrant a more thorough clinical evaluation or referrals to other providers.
-The Dementia Screening Service can also identify those who do not appear to be experiencing clinically significant cognitive changes or dementia.
+The Dementia Screen Service can also identify those who do not appear to be experiencing clinically significant cognitive changes or dementia.
 The one-time visit includes clinical interviewing of both patients and informants, questionnaires and rating scales, a cognitive screening measure, and a brief neuropsychological test battery.
 Preliminary feedback is provided at the end of the session, followed by a letter summarizing the key findings of the screening and personalized recommendations.
 All services are conducted by graduate students in the top-ranked clinical psychology Ph.D. program at UCLA under the supervision of the Associate Director of the UCLA Psychology Clinic, a licensed clinical psychologist and neuropsychologist with expertise in geropsychology.
 For further information or to make an appointment, please call the UCLA Psychology Clinic main office at: (310) 825-2305.